How to Stop Caring So Much (12 ways I care less)

 Social media can totally suck or it can be an amazing place that’s full of inspiration and opportunity.
 But both directions have a compounding effect.

-So to care less, I try to make social media fun, creative and helpful (it’s core purpose, IMO).
+So to care less, I try to make social media fun, creative and helpful (which is its core purpose, IMO).
 Here’s how:

 Although I’m far from perfect, simply practicing these healthier social media habits has helped a lot.